haolingdong-msft/metrics-advisor-poc/archboard.md

   **Code**: https://github.com/haolingdong-msft/metrics-advisor-poc/commit/acb4235e8c2f62bf497130cce7fc147818551565

-With pure DPG code, we will create datafeed like below, we need to create a `BinaryData` object first like using `BinaryData.fromString()` and pass it to the method, if we want to get the datafeed being created, we also need to call `getDataFeed()` to get the datafeed.
+With pure DPG code, when creating data feed, we need to create a `BinaryData` object first like using `BinaryData.fromString()` and pass it to the method, if we want to get the data feed being created, we also need to call `getDataFeed()` to get the data feed.

   ```
   BinaryData body =